brian-team/brian2/docs_sphinx/user/equations.rst

 --------------------------------
 Equations defining neuronal or synaptic equations can contain references to external parameters or functions.
 During the initialisation of a `NeuronGroup` or a `Synapses` object, this *namespace* can be provided as an argument.
-In this case, it is assumed that this namespace is exhaustive and contains all external identifiers (note that units and a set of standard numpy functions are always provided and should not be included in this namespace).
-This namespace does not necessarily need to be exhaustive at the time of the creation of the `NeuronGroup`/`Synapses`, entries can be added (or modified) at a later stage via the `namespace` attribute (e.g. ``G.namespace['tau'] = 10*ms``) -- it only has to be complete at the time of the run.
+This is a group-specific namespace that will only be used for names in the context of the respective group.
+Note that units and a set of standard functions are always provided and should not be given explicitly.
+This namespace does not necessarily need to be exhaustive at the time of the creation of the `NeuronGroup`/`Synapses`, entries can be added (or modified) at a later stage via the `namespace` attribute (e.g.

-If no such namespace is provided, the namespace will be filled at the point of the call to the `run` function.
-Either via an explicit namespace argument to the `run` function or -- if this is  not provided -- from the variables defined at that point in the code (more specifically, the variables from the *locals* and *globals* symbol table).
-This namespace is shared among all objects in the network that do not have their own explicit namespace.
+``G.namespace['tau'] = 10*ms``).

+At the point of the call to the `Network.run` namespace, any group-specific namespace will be augmented by the "run namespace".
+This namespace can be either given explicitly as an argument to the `~Network.run` method or it will be taken from the locals and globals surrounding the call.
+A warning will be emitted if a name is defined in more than one namespace.

-To summarize: The namespace of external identifiers for an object such as a `NeuronGroup` or `Synapses` is:
+To summarize: an external identifier will be looked up in the context of an object such as `NeuronGroup` or `Synapses`.
+It will follow the following resolution hierarchy:

-* The object's explicit namespace if it is provided at creation time.
+1. Default unit and function names.
+2. Names defined in the explicit group-specific namespace.
-* If no explicit namespace is given, the namespace argument of the run function is used.
+3. Names in the run namespace which is either explicitly given or the implicit namespace surrounding the run call.

-* If neither the object, nor the run function received a namespace argument, the variables from the context of the run function are used.
+Note that if you completely specify your namespaces at the `Group` level, you should probably pass an empty dictionary as the namespace argument to the `~Network.run` call -- this will completely switch off the "implicit namespace" mechanism.

 The following three examples show the different ways of providing external variable values, all having the same effect in this case::